- We’ll experience more technological progress in the coming decade than we did in the preceding 100 years put together, says McKinsey.

 5. Applied Artificial Intelligence (AI)

+AI is one of the biggest tech trends.
 We are still only in the early days of the development of AI.
 As the technology becomes more sophisticated, it will be applied to further develop tech-based tools, such as training machines to recognize patterns, then act upon what it has detected.

-By 2024, McKinsey estimates AI-generated speech will be behind more than 50% of people’s interactions with computers.
+By 2024, AI-generated speech will be behind more than 50% of people’s interactions with computers.
 Companies are still searching for ways to use AI effectively though, the consultancy says: “While any company can get good value from AI if it’s applied effectively and in a repeatable way, less than one-quarter of respondents report significant bottom-line impact.”

 6. Future of programming

 Get ready for Software 2.0, where neural networks and machine learning write code and create new software.
-“This trend makes possible the rapid scaling and diffusion of new data-rich, AI-driven applications,” according to McKinsey.
+“This tech trend makes possible the rapid scaling and diffusion of new data-rich, AI-driven applications,” according to McKinsey.

 In part, it could see the creation of software applications far more powerful and capable than anything available today.
 But it will also make it possible for existing software and coding processes to be standardized and automated.